Depicus/mara/README.md

 1. Mara will set up a timed loop to check the urls in the database
 2. It will run a web server on http://127.0.0.1:4343

+## Running with SSL

+By default Mara will run on http but if you want to run over https you can;

+1. Create a folder in the root of the app called ssl
+2. cd into that folder and run `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365`
+3. Follow all the questions and either use a key called ***mara*** or create your own and change mara.js with the new key.

 ## Running as a service on systems that use systemd

 Copy the mara.service to /etc/systemd/system and change anything needed to fit your system like location.